Juan Carlos Cacho: Pachuca

-Cacho is one of the best players Cruz Azul has produced, with his quickness, a perfect shot, and the mind and cold blood of a forward.
-Although, in Pachuca, he had to start all over.
-Which was fine with him, because in about 5 weeks he had his first goal against Tecos, and playing only 19 minutes against Cruz Azul he enacted a sort of revenge and scored 2 goals.
-He then ended the tournament scoring 2 goals in the last 2 games.
-Although in the quarter-finals, Monterrey played smart and did not allow many goals and got through to the next round eliminating Pachuca.
-His 5 goals were impressive counting the fact that he was a substitute throughout the whole league.
+Cacho is one of the most notable players created by Cruz Azul, known for his agility, shooting ability, and the mind and composure as a forward.
+After transferring to Pachuca, he initially served as a substitute.
+Within 5 weeks, he scored his first goal against Tecos and later scored twice in 19 minutes of play against Cruz Azul.
+He concluded the tournament with goals in each of the final two regular-season games.
+Despite Pachuca being eliminated by Monterrey in the quarter-finals, Cacho finished the season with 5 goals.

 Next league was not Cacho's nor Pachuca's league.
 Cacho scored against Atlante and against Monterrey, while Pachuca missed the playoffs.
 Although, it is quite impressive that Cacho's goal against Atlante was from half field going over Federico Vilar's head.
 Then in the first game of the Apertura 2005, Cacho entered for 21 minutes and won the game for Pachuca scoring another goal from half field this time over Christian Martinez head.
 He scored three more goals in the league, in which Pachuca won all three games.
 Then in the playoffs, Cacho and Landin shared the glory of getting Pachuca into the semi-finals where Toluca was able to stop Pachuca from advancing.
 Cacho did not have a good tournament the following season and only scored two goals, but Luis Angel Landín and Richard Nuñez were able to keep the team scoring and Pachuca was able to win the championship of the Liga MX against San Luis.